This article was written by Lisa Miller.

 #5 Consider performance-based contract arrangements

-Performance based contracts are on the rise.
-Performance metrics are used to incentivize hospitals and vendors to ensure each party is meetings its responsibilities.
+Performance-based contracts are on the rise.
+Performance metrics are used to incentivize hospitals and vendors to ensure each party is meeting its responsibilities.
 It can also be described as a ‘shared risk’ or ‘shared benefit’ relationship where penalties are incurred for failing to meet a required standard, and incentives are received when the standard is exceeded.

 This type of contract arrangement encourages closer relationships and therefore engenders trust between hospitals and providers.
 The recent focus on inefficiencies in areas such as administrative processes means it may also offer a more suitable solution for hospitals.